steviemo/steviemo.github.io/_pages/about.md

 # Why blog?

 It has been something that I have been meaning to start for at least the last five years if not longer.
-I have worked on a ton of interesting problems across both servers (back-end) and various clients (front-end) that I'd like to share.
+I have worked on a ton of interesting problems across both servers and various web and native clients that I'd like to share.

 Like most developers when you start a new piece of work, you scope out the solution and get straight into the code.
 You hit a roadblock or two they when you finally hit that eureka moment you say "I must write a blog about that",